Clarice Cliff Primary School

 - How is the decision made about what type and how much support my child/young person will receive?

 In cases where a pupil is not progressing with quality first teaching within the classroom, the class teacher will request advice from the SENCO who will observe the child and decide whether standardised and diagnostic assessments are necessary.
-These assessments allow a 'learning profile' to be built for pupils with SEND; they may be carried out 'in-house' by the SENCO or Speech and Language Therapist, or by specialists from outside agencies such as the ILS or CAMHS.
+These assessments allow a 'learning profile' to be built for pupils with SEND; they may be carried out 'in-house' by the SENCO or by specialists from outside agencies such as the ILS or CAMHS.
 The results of these assessments inform the planning of appropriate reasonable adjustments and an ISP.

 - How will our child and young person be involved in the decisions about their learning?

-For pupils who have a higher level of support through an Education Health and Care (EHC) Plan their views are gathered at termly ISP meetings and will be fed into the statutory reviews at least annually.
+For pupils who have a higher level of support through an Education Health and Care (EHC) Plan their views are gathered at termly ISP reviews and will be fed into the statutory reviews at least annually.

 - How will we be involved in the decisions about the learning of our children and young people?